sabatinim/video-store-kata/java/README.md

 The base cost for a children movie is 1.5 Eur
 After the 3 day of rental an additional cost of 1.5 per day is applied.
 ( So the additional cost is applied from the 4th day )

-For each video purchased the customer earns 1 frequent renter point and
-if the video is a new release and is rented for more than 1 days he earns an additional frequent renter point.

-We want to print a statement for the videos purchased by a customer and his frequent renter points
+We want to print a statement for the videos purchased by a customer

 Example:
 If the customer <i>Fred</i> purchase